saichaitanyakumar2003/splitBill/README.md

 # 💰 SplitBill

-A modern bill-splitting app with OCR receipt scanning.
-Scan receipts, assign items to friends, and calculate fair splits instantly.
+A modern bill-splitting app with OCR receipt scanning and GenAI voice.
+Scan receipts or speak an expense — voice is automatically translated into an expense and added with ease.
+Assign items to friends and calculate fair splits instantly.

 ![SplitBill](https://img.shields.io/badge/SplitBill-v1.0.0-FF6B35?style=for-the-badge)